Rolex supports the most prestigious tournaments, players and organizations in tennis.

-From The Championships, Wimbledon, and the Australian Open to Swiss phenomenon Roger Federer, Rolex’s contribution to excellence in tennis is based on a rich heritage of 40 years, championing performance while respecting the sport’s finest traditions.
+From the four Grand Slam® tournaments – the Australian Open, Roland-Garros, The Championships, Wimbledon, and the US Open – to Swiss phenomenon Roger Federer, Rolex’s contribution to excellence in tennis is based on a rich heritage of more than 40 years, championing performance while respecting the sport’s finest traditions.

 THE PARTNERSHIP BETWEEN ROLEX AND TENNIS DATES BACK TO 1978 WHEN THE BRAND BECAME OFFICIAL TIMEKEEPER OF THE CHAMPIONSHIPS, WIMBLEDON.